 The General Data Protection Regulation (GDPR) was adopted on 14 April 2016 and came into force on 25 May 2018.
 The GDPR is a regulation in EU law on data protection and privacy for all individuals within the European Union and European Economic Area.
 The GDPR provided national derogations for Member States to make exemptions for certain purposes.
 In light of the requirement to determine national derogations along with Britain's planned exit from the European Union, the Data Protection Act 2018 came into force on 25 May 2018.
-The Data Protection Act 2018 enshrines the GDPR in British law and extends it to cover legal areas for which the EU does not have oversight.
-It will remain in force after the UK leaves the EU.
+The Data Protection Act 2018 enshrined the GDPR in British law and extended it to cover legal areas for which the EU did not have oversight.